raindrum/gnome-citeurl-search-provider/README.md

 ![Sreencapture](misc/screencapture.gif)

 # Installation
-Ensure that python>=3.5 as well as the dbus and gobject modules are installed.
+Ensure that python>=3.5 is installed, along with the dbus and gobject modules.
 They should all be packaged under python-name or python3-name depending on your distribution.

 Then, install [CiteURL](https://github.com/raindrum/citeurl/) by running `python3 -m pip install citeurl`.